WWRP-Recreation Recreation Projects-Washington Wildlife and Recreation Program

 Land Acquisition

 Acquisition includes the purchase of perpetual interest in real property or non-perpetual interests such as leases and easements.
-Acquisition of non-perpetual interests must be for at least 50 years and may not be revocable at will.
+Acquisition of non-perpetual interests must be for at least fifty years and may not be revocable at will.
 Incidental costs related to acquisition are eligible.

 Development